qznc/freeshot/README.md

 opens a window to display it and selection a region with the mouse.
 Once mouse button is released, the selection is available as image for pasting.

+## License

+All code is available under MIT license.